codenart/codenart.github.io/_posts/3-bootstrap/2017-08-26-bootstrap-1-getting-started.md

 If you've been following my blog from the CSS tutorial about [Frameworks & Icons](https://codenart.github.io/css/2017/08/24/css-14-frameworks-icons.html "ext") then you already knew what Bootstrap is.
-But, I still want to re-introduce `the thing` in this tutorial in case someone just accidently comes here and join our tutorial.
+But, I still want to re-introduce `the thing` in case someone just accidently comes here and join our tutorial.

 Bootstrap is the most popular HTML/CSS frameworks which provides common components (navigation bar, dropdown, image slider, grid layout tools, ...) to help us build